I believe…in our ability to be kind even when someone isn’t kind to us.

 You can’t bully someone into being empathetic.

-You’ll never get people to act exactly how you want them to act.
+You’ll never be able to get people to act how you want them to act.
 But if you act last – that is, after you pause and allow yourself to process strong emotions – the whole scene will end in a less traumatic fashion than it will if you fly in with your emotional guns blazing.